wkolowski/Type-Theory-Wishlist/README.md

 The second definition of `map` uses Flexible Patterns.
 In the second pattern we write just `Cons`, without binding its arguments, and then on the right-hand side we refer to the head and tail of the list as `l.hd` and `l.tl`, respectively, where `l` is the name of the list.

 Note that we have two directives that we can optionally use to mark the particular pattern matching syntax we use - `%FlexiblePatterns` refers to the new syntax, whereas `%StandardPatterns` refers to the old syntax.
-However, in the rest of the section we won't use these directives, and instead we follow the convention that the first definition uses FlexiblePatterns, whereas the second uses the standard syntax.
+However, in the rest of the section we won't use these directives, and instead we follow the convention that the first definition uses the standard syntax, whereas the second uses Flexible Patterns.

 ```
 last : List A -> Option A